 Scalability: In the beginning, you might not guess the sales of products, but when it becomes enormous, can the platform handle it? ⬆️

 What you can do

-With WooCommerce, one can create an online store which is ready to sell products and receive payments.
+With WooCommerce, one can create an online store that is ready to sell products and receive payments.
 There’s no limitation to the range of products or services you want to sell.
 From clothing store to music audio, online photography course to headphone store – do whatever you want.

 As you can sell anything via the online store built with WooCommerce, it’s mostly famous for selling physical products.
-Of course, you’ll see a lot of digital services are running on WooCommerce like reservations, appointments, subscription, etc. You need to configure the system, that’s it.
+Of course, you’ll see a lot of digital services are running on WooCommerce like reservations, appointments, subscriptions, etc. You need to configure the system, that’s it.

 Pros and Cons

 Like any other product in the world, WooCommerce also has its advantages and disadvantages.
 You should at least have a quick look to know the platform you’re going to work with.
 The better you understand the software, the more benefits you will achieve.

 - Themes are available to modify the look